 Public interest is at the heart of FactWire.
 We focus on serious issues that matter to the general public, including government and corporate wrongdoing, environmental problems, human right violations and social injustices.
 Our journalists are willing to dive deep to reveal the truth behind every story, no matter how long it takes.

 FactWire is 100% publicly-funded.
 In a polarised society, we fill an important gap left by a media industry that is increasingly being undermined by government pressure, corporate interests and political-motivated self-censorship.

 We are committed to being free from political and commercial influence, so much so that our operations are completely financed by public donations from our readers and supporters.
 The bulk of our funds goes directly into our investigative journalism.

-FactWire’s team consists of seven full-time journalists, including investigative reporters, data specialists, researchers and editors.
+FactWire’s team consists of four full-time journalists, including investigative reporters and editors.
 Important editorial decisions are made collectively.

 Since FactWire became operational in March 2016, our journalists have broken more than 100 hard-hitting stories – in both Chinese and English – to bring to light public interest issues including safety concerns over a nearby nuclear power plant in mainland China, questionable quality of Chinese-made trains, as well as persecution of the late Nobel Peace Prize laureate Liu Xiaobo.

 Our investigations have been published by every major Hong Kong news media as well as a number of international outlets including Reuters, the BBC and the Financial Times.
 Some became top stories in newspapers and TV news bulletins.